 training your puppy the day you bring him home.
 Even at eight weeks old, he is capable of soaking up everything you can teach

 him.
-Don’t wait until he is 6 months old to begin training or you will have a more headstrong dog to deal with.
-If possible,
+Please don’t wait until he is six months old to begin training, or you will have a more headstrong dog to deal

-get him into puppy kindergarten class by the time he is 10 to 12 weeks old, and socialize, socialize, socialize.
+with.
+If possible, get him into puppy kindergarten class when he is 10 to 12 weeks old, socialize, socialize, socialize.
 However,

 be aware that many puppy training classes require certain vaccines (like kennel cough) to be up to date, and many veterinarians

 have been completed.
-In lieu of formal training, you can begin training your puppy at home and socializing him among family
+Instead of formal training, you can begin training your puppy at home and socializing with him among

 Talk to the breeder, describe exactly what you’re looking for in a dog, and